taggon/react-native-intl/README.md

     new Intl.Translation([locale])
     ```

-  * `getTranslator` returns a Promise that contains message translator function which takes two arguments, message id and optional plural counter.
-If the function can't find a proper string, it returns the message id.
+  * `getTranslator` returns a Promise that passes the message translator function which takes two arguments, message id and optional plural counter.
+If the function can't find any proper string, it returns the message id.

     ```
     new Intl.Translation().getTranslator().then( _ => {